dagi3d/acts_as_flying_saucer/README.markdown

 ------------

 JDK 1.5.x or 1.6.x

-It was tested under Mac OS X Leopard but it should work on any operating system with a compatible Java Virtual Machine
+It was developed under Mac OS X Leopard but it should work on any operating system with a compatible Java Virtual Machine

 Usage
 -----